AmazingDD/daisyRec/README.md

 1. Make sure running command `python setup.py build_ext --inplace` to compile dependent extensions before running the other code.
 After that, you will find file \*.so or \*.pyd file generated in path `daisy/model/`

-2. In order to reproduce results, you need run `python data_generator.py` to create `experiment_data` folder with certain public dataset listed in our paper.
+2. In order to reproduce results, you need to run `python data_generator.py` to create `experiment_data` folder with certain public dataset listed in our paper.
 If you just want to research one certain dataset, you need to modify the code in `data_generator.py` to indicate your demands and let this code yield train and test datasets as you want.
 In the default situation, `data_generator.py` will generate all kinds of datasets (raw data, 5-core data and 10-core data) with different data splitting methods, including `tloo`, `loo`, `tfo` and `fo`.
 The meaning of these split methods will be explained in the `Important Commands` of `README`.

 <!-- 3.
 There are parameter tuning codes for validation dataset stored in `nested_tune_kit` and KPI-generating code for test dataset stored in `test_kit`.
 Each of the code in these folders should be moved into the root path, just the same hierarchy as `data_generator.py`, so that every user could successfully implement this code.
 Furthermore, if you have an IDE toolkit, you can simply set your work path and run in any folder path. -->

-3. There are seperate codes for validation and test, and they are stored in `nested_tune_kit` and `test_kit`, respectively.
-Each of the code in these folders should be moved into the root path, just the same hierarchy as `data_generator.py` to successfully run these code.
+3. There are seperate codes for validation and test, and they are stored in the folders of `nested_tune_kit` and `test_kit`, respectively.
+Each of the code in these folders should be moved into the root path, just the same directory as `data_generator.py`, so as to successfully run these code.
 Furthermore, if you have an IDE toolkit, you can simply set your work path and run in any folder path.

 <!--4.
 As we all know, validation dataset is used for parameter tuning, so we provide *split_validation* interface inside all codes in the `nested_tune_kit` folder.
 Further and more detail parameter settings information about validation split method is depicted in `daisy/utils/loader.py` -->

 4. The validation dataset is used for parameter tuning, so we provide *split_validation* interfact inside the code in the `nested_tune_kit` folder.
 Further and more detail parameter settings information about validation split method is depicted in `daisy/utils/loader.py`.
-After finishing validation, the results will be stored in the generated file `tune_log/`.
+After finishing validation, the results will be stored in the automatically  generated folder `tune_log/`.

-5. Based on the best parameter determined by the validation, run the test code that you moved before and the results will be stored in the generated file `res/`.
+5. Based on the best parameter determined by the validation, run the test code that you moved into the root path before and the results will be stored in the automatically generated folder `res/`.

 <!-- 5.
 After finished operations above, you can just run the code you moved before and wait for the result files generated in `tune_log/` for the tuning procedure or `res/` for the test set ranking results, which is dynamically created while running.
+-->

 ## Examples to run: